 2. Students Leading the Way Against Gun Violence

 SAVE Promise Clubs are now the largest student-led anti-violence organization in America.
-Today, more than 153,000 young people have grown this movement to over 3,000 clubs nationwide.
-In big cities, small towns and everywhere in between, students are organizing to make their schools and communities safer.
+Today, more than 153,000 young people have grown this movement to over 4,000 clubs nationwide.
+In big cities, small towns, and everywhere in between, students are organizing to make their schools and communities safer.

 3. Public Opinion Significantly Changed

-In the aftermath of the Sandy Hook tragedy, a 2013 Pew Research poll reported 81% of Americans supported background checks.
-Today, background checks have universal support with 97% of people supporting them – including over 90% of gun owners.
+In the aftermath of the Sandy Hook tragedy, a 2013 Pew Research poll2 reported 81% of Americans supported background checks.
+Today, background checks have near universal support with 92% of people supporting them.3.

 4. Gun Safety Reform Movement is Gaining Momentum

-More than 5 million people have made the Sandy Hook Promise to do all they can to protect children from gun violence by encouraging and supporting solutions that create safer, healthier homes, schools and communities.
+Over 8.5 million people have made the Sandy Hook Promise to do all they can to protect children from gun violence by encouraging and supporting solutions that create safer, healthier homes, schools, and communities.
 Additionally, more than 1.2 million people have signed our petition demanding congress pass background checks.
 Thousands more have written and called legislators – and even joined massive rallies and protests to end gun violence.

 5. Evidence is Mounting: Prevention Programs Save Lives

 In a landmark study, the United States Secret Service reported that since 2008, every school shooting that has been prevented was due to community members “coming forward when they observed behaviors that elicited concern.”
-In fact, more than 12 million students and educators have participated in our Know the Signs programs.
-At least 243 lives have been saved through these programs.
-What’s more, our crisis counselors have prevented untold tragedies by helping at-risk youth with over 60,000 tips to our hotline through our Say Something Anonymous Rporting System.
+In fact, more than 14 million students and educators have participated in our Know the Signs programs.

 What You Can Do to Fight Gun Violence After Sandy Hook